 Instructions

-- Let the logs cool for 5 minutes before using a serrated knife to cut them into 1cm thick pieces.
-If you cut them diagonally, you will get nice long pieces too.
+- Remove from the oven and let the logs cool for 5 minutes before using a serrated knife to cut them into 1cm / ~½ inch thick slices.
+Very gentle, short strokes is best and once you get ⅓ of the way through, just press down.

-- Now stand the biscotti on their edges back on the same baking tray and bake for a further 25 minutes until they are light golden in colour.
-Let them cool before icing.
+- Now stand the biscotti on their edges back on the same baking tray and bake for a further 15-20 minutes until they are golden brown on the outside.

 Notes